kipfstuhl/fssearch/README.md

 # Howto use #
 Install `requirements.txt`.
 Just run `search.py` with a search term and submit the desired index with the --index flag.

 # TODO #
+Provide possibility to search for an author explicitly.
+This may be possible via a `bool` search with a `must_match` part for the author and a `multi_match` part for the usual search string.

+The author can be given directly as a command line parameter, more important it is also necessary be able to search for the author in the interactive part of the program.
+Therefore the search query has to be parsed, for example it may or may not be a good idea to treat everything after a single letter 'a' as the authors name.